DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - Only support one DID-method - did-key
 - Only support one cryptographic-method - x25519/ed25519

-## 2.2 Functional requirements writing style
+## 2.2 Functional Requirements Writing Style

 The functional requirement are written with User-Stories as titles, with BDD-style tests as descriptions.
 BDD-style tests are written in a way that is easy to translate to a code-test.
 The BDD-style tests are also easy for a human to follow, if a human wants to do a manual test.

 Making the bridge between requirements and manual or automated tests as small as possible, saves time later in the development process.
 It also makes the gap between technical and non-technical team-members as small as possible, making it possible to iterate on the requirements faster.
 Requirements are usually developed by non-technical people.
 If they can write in a way that is as structured as possible, it will be benefitial to everyone on the team.

-Without further ado, here is the list of functional requirements:
+## 2.3 Functional Requirement Layers

+The functional requirements are divided into 4 layers:
+- 2.4 DID Functional Requirements
+- 2.5 DIDComm Functional Requirements
+- 2.6 Verifiable Credentials Functional Requirements
+- 2.7 Scenario Functional Requirements

+Each layer solves the problem on a different layer in the SSI-stack.

-## 2.3 DID functional requirements
+## 2.4 DID Functional Requirements

 ### 2.3.2 As a user I want to create a DID-agent contained within a directory on my machine